 Why did Satan change?
 Like all of us, Satan was equipped with complete, unfettered free will.
 He began to think too highly of himself and too little of God—as is a common theme across Bible characters.
 Great power, riches or beauty often corrupt, leading those possessing them to disregard God and his laws.
 It happened to King Saul and King Solomon and it happened to Satan.

-If you have ever wondered why God so often humbles his servants with prison, wilderness experiences, or suffering and martyrdom before he elevates them (as he did to Joseph, Moses and the twelve apostles, respectively), this is why.
-Teaching them humility first is a way to insure that they can handle their higher position later without being corrupted by it.
+If you have ever wondered why God so often humbles his servants with prison, wilderness experiences, or suffering and martyrdom before he elevates them (as he did to Joseph, Moses, and the twelve apostles, respectively), this is why.
+Teaching them humility first is a way to ensure that they can handle their higher position later without being corrupted by it.

 Contributing to that could be a particular personality type I think Satan possesses: a suspicious or paranoid personality.
 After interacting with tens of thousands of people online for over two decades, I've come across this type just a few times.
 Despite your best efforts, intentions, clear conscience and patience with these people, they come away seeing you as bad or with evil motivations.
 Maybe you have met the type yourself.
 You'll know it when in your efforts to clarify and be a peacemaker with them, they throw parts of your explanations back at you as proof of what they thought all along.
 They don't trust you and are suspicious of you no matter what you say or do and there's nothing you can do to change it.
 (I've learned to simply cut off communication and say a prayer for these types once I recognize it's what I'm dealing with.)